asksuite/lambda-code-snippet/README.md

 ## What is it?

-Esse projeto é usado para fornecer uma base de funções [Lambda AWS](https://aws.amazon.com/pt/lambda/) nas quais possibilitam a execução de um trecho de código **(Node.js 10.x)** genérico e isolado.
+This project is used to provide a base of functions in [Lambda AWS](https://aws.amazon.com/pt/lambda/) which it is possible to execute a generic, scalable and isolated piece of code **(Node.js 10.x)**.

 ## Setup